Some didja-knows about Cornell's CS department (CUCS) or Cornell and

-(Dan Klein (CS), Bobby Kleinberg, Adam Siepel, Ryan Williams), two were
+(Dan Klein (CS), Bobby Kleinberg, Adam Siepel, Ryan Williams), at least one a Cornell PhD student (Stefano Ermon), two were

-Cornell postdocs (Regina Barzilay (CS), Josh Bongard, Jure Leskovec (CS)), and six are or were
+Cornell postdocs (Regina Barzilay (CS), Josh Bongard, Jure Leskovec (CS)), and seven are or were

-CUCS faculty (Bobby Kleinberg, Rafael Pass, Ashutosh Saxena, Adam Siepel, Noah Snavely, David Steurer).
+CUCS faculty (including Bobby Christina Delimitrou, Kleinberg, Rafael Pass, Adam Siepel, Noah Snavely, David Steurer).